Video Game Design and Development

 Started by the creator of the Wing Commander series made famous in the 1990s, Chris Roberts, initially started the ambitious project as a Kickstarter.
 People quickly ate it up, wanting a new, more modern successor to the Wing Commander games.

 The biggest problem with Star Citizen is that it seems Roberts and his team keep raking the money in…and not delivering on promises.
-Sure, sometimes they showed impressive game demos, but they keep pushing back dates and acquiring more money.
+Sure, sometimes they show impressive game demos, but they keep pushing back dates and acquiring more money.

 Destiny